 *** OTL565 and OTL591 may be taken as corequisites.

 As a 100% online university, CSU-Global is able to offer you an affordable tuition rate that won’t increase as long as you’re in good academic standing.
 Our Tuition Guarantee ensures that your rates won’t rise from your first class thru your last.
 Unlike traditional brick-and-mortar colleges, CSU-Global students don’t pay any student fees or out-of-state premiums.

 CSU-Global was created for modern learners who might already be working full-time.
 Our 100% online courses allow you the convenience of choosing when and where you learn.
 Anytime you have access to the internet, you’re already on campus.
 No set class times or locations, monthly starts, and accelerated 8-week courses let you earn your certificate without putting life on hold.

-Learn more about the Graduate Certificate in Educator Licensure.
+Learn more about the Educator Licensure program.

 For financial assistance, see if you qualify for Colorado Center for Rural Education scholarships or stipends by visiting http://www.unco.edu/